 After coming up with the idea, the next step in starting a frame shop should be to write a business plan.
 The business plan will make you focus on all aspects of the business, such as who your customers are, how you plan to reach them, projecting sales and expenses, and much more.

 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

 Most people search online to find a business, but the algorithms won’t see your business if the words people search for are not included in the business name.
 The goal is for your business to appear on page one of an internet search because most people don’t scroll to the second page.

 Consider using SEO (search engine optimization) when deciding on a name to make it easy for the internet algorithms to find your business.
-You can do this by using keywords that people would use to search for your business, such as -picture frame shop.
+You can do this by using keywords that people would use to search for your business, such as -picture frame shop and your city.